isabella232/training-workshop/instructions/part-2-lesson-3.md

 - Understand how variables can affect the application

 ## Task
-- Add a Project variable
-- Modify the process to use the variable
+- Modify the process to manipulate the application configuration
 - Create and deploy a new release
 - Verify change to web site